RV, Van, & 5 Properties: My Multi-Asset Lifestyle Strategy

 Two Humans, Six Animals, and Constant Movement

-And one other thing, you should probably know that we have two humans and six animals.
-Five of them are dogs and one is a cat.
-So, we got two humans and six animals that all live in this.
-Plus, when we’re visiting, we got Nanny and Mimi.
+Plus, when we’re visiting, we have Nanny and Mimi.
 So, we have the van to be able to travel with the dogs and the cat.
-And we have this living arrangement, but it doesn’t matter because we can’t park the van at the city.
-Then, we have all these storage units and then we got somebody in this rental property.
+And we have this living arrangement, but it doesn’t matter because we can’t park the van in the city.
+Then, we have all these storage units, and then we have somebody in this rental property.

 00:05:43

-It’s just a really weird situation.
-So, if you’re ever like, “Where is Brandy?” when she’s working, traveling, or sleeping, or peeing or pooing or or whatever, I could be at one of these places.
-This is usually my setup.
-Or I could be in a foreign destination, like a hotel, Airbnb, something else.
-We have the city, the RVs, two RVs.
-One never goes anywhere.
-The other one is made to travel in.
-And then this RV van is parked over at Nanny and Mimi’s Lakehouse is in storage.
+So, if you’re ever like, “Where is Brandi?” when she’s working, traveling, sleeping, peeing, pooing, or whatever, I could be at one of these places.
+THIS is usually my setup.
+Or I could be in a foreign destination, in a hotel, Airbnb, or somewhere else.

 Why This Still Feels Like Being Homeless

-And then Nanny and Mimi have a house, which is where I’m at now, if that makes sense.
-I’m trying to think if there’s anything I forgot.
-Just imagine all your stuff being between all these places.
-I already know what you’re thinking, Brandy.
-Why would you say that you’re technically homeless when you got two condos in the city, one rental propertyish, all these storage units and cars, travel trailer, RV van, two RVs, one doesn’t go anywhere, one moves anywhere you want on a lake, and then nanny and Mimi’s mobile home slash lakehouse house.
+“Brandi.
+Why would you say that you’re technically homeless when you have two condos in the city, one rental property-ish, all these storage units and cars, a travel trailer, an RV van, two RVs, one doesn’t go anywhere, one moves anywhere you want on a lake, and then Nanny and Mimi’s mobile home/lake house. — One, two, three, four, five, sixish homes to live in.”

 What My Life Actually Looks Like Behind the Scenes